orchestracities/boost/README.md

 should be no IDSA header in the returned list since our routing chops that head(-er) off before sending the request on to `httpbin`.
 (But see note above about header removal!)
-You should also be able to spot a `fiware-ids-server-token` among the response headers: this is where we plonk in the IDS server token we generate.
+You should also be able to spot a `header` among the response headers: this is where we plonk in the IDS server token we generate.
+(No seriously, no pun intended, the response header we output, just like the request header, is also called `header` :-)
 What you see on your terminal should be similar to:

     HTTP/1.1 200 OK
     ...
-    fiware-ids-server-token: eyJAdHlwZSI6ImlkczpSZXN1bHRNZXNz...
+    header: eyJAdHlwZSI6ImlkczpSZXN1bHRNZXNz...(adapter generated)...

     {
         "headers": {